syncfusion-content/wpf-docs/wpf/Radial-Gauge/Rim.md

 Scale determines the structure of a circular gauge by using a circular rim.
 By setting the `StartAngle` and `SweepAngle` properties, you can change the shape of the circular gauge to a full-circular gauge, half-circular gauge, or quarter-circular gauge.

-The `StartValue` and `EndValue` properties determine the overall range of the circular rim.
+The `StartValue` and `EndValue` properties, determine the overall range of the circular rim.

 {% tabs %}